How to install Ticket-Based IT Experience application to ServiceNow

 Setting up email properties:

-1. in the ServiceNow application navigator, find the HappySignals Ticket-Based IT Experience application and click on the "Data Properties" module.
+1. In the ServiceNow application navigator, find the HappySignals Ticket-Based IT Experience application and click on the "Data Properties" module.

-2. email properties are divided into three sections:
+2. Email properties are divided into three sections:

 1. general email properties, which determine the format (HTML or VML) for our feedback buttons in emails and their background color.

-2. incident, which determines which fields in the incident records are used to pass data on to HappySignals cloud service.
+2. incident, which determines which fields in the incident records are used to pass data on to the HappySignals cloud service.

-3. requested item, which determines which fields in the requested item records are used to pass data on to HappySignals cloud service.
+3. requested item, which determines which fields in the requested item records are used to pass data on to the HappySignals cloud service.

 Configure email notifications: